molvqingtai/timer/README.md

 ```

 **Adapter**

-SetTimeout is used by default, and custom adapters are supported, such as requestAnimationFrame, cancelIdleCallback, etc...
+`setTimeout` is used by default, and custom adapters are supported, such as `requestAnimationFrame`, `cancelIdleCallback`, etc...

 ```typescript
 const timer = new Timer(log, {